- Ph.D. Candidate, Jurisprudence & Social Policy, UC Berkeley

 - M.Phil.
 International Relations, Balliol College, University of Oxford (2009)

-David Louk’s research agenda explores how non-judicial actors interpret and understand the law and the Constitution in the fields of legislation and statutory interpretation, administrative law, federalism and federal courts, constitutional law, and torts.
-Drawing on quantitative, historical, theoretical and doctrinal sources, his current projects examine (1) the importance of non-judicial interpretive methods in judicial statutory interpretation; (2) empirical support for, and popular opinion about, the importance of American federalism and the vertical separation of powers; and (3) the Supreme Court’s Republican Guarantee Clause jurisprudence in light of the particular remedies sought by citizens in historical cases.
+David Louk’s research explores what he calls 'everyday legality': how non-judicial actors interpret and understand the law and the Constitution in the fields of legislation and statutory interpretation, administrative law, federalism and federal courts, constitutional law, criminal law and procedure, and torts.
+Drawing on quantitative, historical, theoretical and doctrinal sources, his current projects examine (1) the problem of audience in statutory interpretation; (2) the empirical basis for the Supreme Court's "Our Federalism" jurisprudence; (3) judicial "reasonable mistake of law" doctrines and what constitutes a mistake of interpretation that is "reasonable"; and (4) the Supreme Court’s Republican Guarantee Clause jurisprudence in light of the particular remedies sought by citizens in historical cases.

 David’s prior publications have examined legislative budgetary and fiscal policymaking dynamics surrounding government shutdowns; how original archival research shed light on the historical evolution of the Burger Court’s federalism jurisprudence; the interaction between First Amendment rights and public employee union participation; and applications of the Alien Tort Statute.